 - Check that valves with screw-on connections are tight.

-- If you have rusted valves or old, rusted pipes, you may get pinhole leaks.
-You’ll need to replace the valves.
+- If you have rusted valves or pipes, look for pinhole leaks.
+If found, replace the valves.

-Your Leaking Bathtub: Finding the Source Can Save Time and Money
+Leaking Bathtub: Save Money by Finding the Source

 Even if you need to hire a plumber in the end, it may be well worth your while to hunt down the source of the leak.
 Since most plumbers are paid by the hour, you’ll save a good deal of time.
 If you’ve discovered the problem, you can tell the plumber over the phone and the plumber can arrive with parts on hand.